Climate change ‘dries up’ Sawtooth memories

 That plan fell apart on dry scree slopes above Baron Lakes.
 The goat route and/or social trail along a knife-edge ridge seemed to end in cliffs.
 We slid our way down to Upper Baron Lake and camped at the far end.
-A very dry year had rendered soils slippery and hard to hike.
+Very dry year had rendered soils slippery and hard to hike.

 Next morning (without packs) we checked out a route to the saddle, clawing half a mile up slippery glacial till behind the lake.
-Looked like steeper ascent climb to saddle above.
+Looked like steeper ascent to saddle above.
 David’s preplanning with Google Earth imagery indicated a more precipitous drop to the lake.
-He nixed returning for the packs, voted to bag cross-country and loop trails around the Sawtooths.
+He nixed returning for the packs, voted to bag cross-country and loop trails around Sawtooths.

-Turns out we missed a “social trail” (hiker made route) that went right to Warbonnet Basin!
+Turns out we missed a “social trail” (hiker-made route) that went right to Warbonnet Basin!

 I found out about this after our trip.
 While checking for links to trailless Sawtooth hiking, I discovered that a long-distance hiker took our same route to the pass above Baron in August 2017 after a very snowy winter with much wetter non-slippery soil conditions.

 Descending Sand Pass we saw many people on switchbacks below.
 Imogene Lake, a large popular destination, was occupied in every nook and cranny.
-At lake’s upper end we noticed a social trail climbing to a basin above Imogene.
+At lake’s upper end we noticed a social trail climbing to basin above Imogene.
 We passed Mushroom Lake, ringed by day hikers, and climbed on to a smaller, unnamed lake.
 As we scoped out campsites, a couple carrying large fly rods trooped by.
 “You have to fish the upper lake,” they enthused.

 We hiked up to check out the third unnamed lake.
 It was much larger and windy with choppy waves.
-David made a few casts but found no interest from the fish.
+David made a few casts but found no interest from fish.
 Perhaps he needed a fly rod.

 At Redfish Inlet junction (heading northeast), the trail left wilderness.
 Immediately the trail work got better; logs were freshly cut with chainsaws.
 This trail, which followed a ridge above Redfish Lake, was open to mountain bikes.
 We encountered only two: a father and daughter cycling switchbacks near trailhead at Sockeye Campground.

-Our last leg was a loop back to our vehicle on road through still busy campgrounds.
+Our last leg was a loop back to our vehicle on road through still-busy campgrounds.
 Campers were awed seeing backpackers and wanted to know if we had gone “up there?” pointing to iconic Sawtooths visible from Redfish.
 We had.
 Wow.

 Building a few more campsites on slopes and/or timbered areas away from popular lakes would be much more fruitful than vigilante removal of fire circle rocks and elaborate trailhead signs about “fire pans.”
-Further, some management (for example, rotating camping from year-to-year among most popular lake basins) or restriction of commercial outfitter packing into wilderness from popular trailheads seems appropriate for this wilderness gem.
+Further, some management (for example, rotating camping from year-to-year among most popular lake basins) or restriction of commercial outfitters packing into wilderness from popular trailheads seems appropriate for this wilderness gem.

-Both agencies base policy on Wilderness Act: Section 4. (c) Prohibition of Certain Uses which states no motorized equipment in wilderness.
-However, this list of restrictions starts with a disclaimer: except as necessary to meet minimum requirements for the administration of the area for the purpose of this Act.
+Both agencies base policy on Wilderness Act: Section 4. (c) Prohibition of Certain Uses, which states no motorized equipment in wilderness.
+However, this list of restrictions starts with a disclaimer: “except as necessary to meet minimum requirements for the administration of the area for the purpose of this Act.”
 According to Section 2. (a), the purpose of wilderness is the use and enjoyment of the American people.
-We think it is necessary to keep trails open for public “use and enjoyment” and so does the Park Service.
+We think it is necessary to keep trails open for public “use and enjoyment,” and so does the Park Service.

-(Click upper right box above map to “view larger map” to see legend including NAVIGATION INSTRUCTIONS; expand/contract legend by clicking right arrow down/up)
+(Click upper-right box above map to “view larger map” and see legend including NAVIGATION INSTRUCTIONS; expand/contract legend by clicking right arrow down/up.)